ibm-cloud-docs/vpc/instance-status-messages.md

 If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help).

 For more information about creating images, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers) or [Creating virtual server instances by using the CLI](/docs/vpc?topic=vpc-creating-virtual-servers-cli).

+## Error: `stopped_by_host_failure`
+{: stopped-by-host-failure}

+**Error message**: _Host not responding: instance stopped_

+The virtual server instance stopped because the host the instance is on has failed.
+The host failure policy for automatic restart is disabled and the instance has remained stopped.

+To address this error, try the follow possible resolutions:

+Stop and restart the instance.
+Delete the instance and try again.

+If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help).

+For morre information about unexpected host failures, see [Host Failure Recovery Policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui).